OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 ![WinSCP Image 4](./img/onion-omega-winscp-4.png)

 As this is your first time connecting via WinSCP you'll receive a warning similar to the one below.
-That's to be expected, click on "Yes"
+That's to be expected, click on "Yes".

 ![WinSCP Image 5](./img/onion-omega-winscp-5.png)